 - The Equal Pay Act

-Dana's practice involves the defense of claims that arise in the context of the employment relationship, from discrimination to restrictive covenants, trade secrets and unfair competition.
+Dana's practice involves the defense of claims that arise in the context of the employment relationship.
 Specifically, he has defended against claims involving:

 - Sexual and racial harassment